canonical/test_observer/backend/README.md

 ## Tests

+To run the tests, first make sure that you're running `skaffold dev` or `skaffold run`.
+Then execute the pytest command in the API pod:

-To run the tests, execute `$ kubectl exec -it service/test-observer-api -- pytest`
+`$ kubectl exec -it service/test-observer-api -- pytest`